enricodoro/webapp-survey/README.md

     {
       "sID": 1,
       "qID": 1,
-      "title": "How much time do you spend in a day while playing videogames?", "open": 0,
+      "title": "How much time do you spend in a day playing videogames?", "open": 0,
       "min": 1,
       "max": 1